pivotal/blog/content/post/how-to-set-up-an-elixir-cluster-on-amazon-ec2.md

 > ### Do not copy the above file wholesale!
 >
 > There are some things which you need to configure on your own.
-For example. the `stats auth` option which allows you to access HA Proxy's admin panel.
+For example, the `stats auth` option, which allows you to access HA Proxy's admin panel.
 You can also experiment with the various `balance` values.
 For example, you can setup HA Proxy to pick the server based on the location of the incoming IP address.

 ## Deploy, deploy!